Renowned for its incredible surfing conditions, Ericeira is the ideal place for your 7 night surfing holiday in Portugal[..]

 Sharing the Iberian Peninsula with its neighbour Spain, what Portugal may lack in size compared to its Iberian brother, it certainly makes up for it in Mediterranean charm, enchantment and all round good vibes.
 From lavish city breaks to exciting activity holidays in Portugal and unique day experiences, its warm moderate climate makes Portugal a holiday destination you can add to your travel itinerary any time of year.

-Travel to Portugal and you’ll get a mix of everything from the obvious golden, sandy beaches, right through to lovely cobblestone villages, medieval castles and rugged countryside.
+Visit Portugal and you’ll get a mix of everything from the golden sandy beaches and rugged coastlines of the Algarve, right through to the lovely cobblestone villages and medieval castles of Central Portugal.
 Add to that the excellent food and authentic, world class wine and you’ve got the makings of a truly exquisite European excursion.

 Cinematic scenery, great food and captivating history really are just the start.
 It’d be a crime not to mention the pulsating city life, with the likes of Lisbon, the hub of culture and the ever underrated Porto.
 Once you’ve visited these remarkable cities, you’ll find them creeping their way onto your favourite cities list.
 And you’ll wonder why you never thought to visit sooner.

 Our unique Portuguese experiences and activity holidays will provide your holiday itinerary with an injection of fun and put you in the heart of local communities & culture.
 Get off the beaten track in Portugal and you’ll soon find enriching experiences that help to create a memorable trip.

 Portugal is a great year-round destination with mild warm temperatures throughout the year.
 Its varied terrain, from vibrant cities to rugged sandy beaches and lush green valleys, also means it has something for everyone.

 Expect temperatures between 15 degrees in March and 20 degrees in May.